intel/confidential-computing-zoo/cczoo/horizontal_fl/README.md

 #### Start containers and run the training scripts
 Start three containers (ps0, worker0, worker1) and run the script for the corresponding job in each container.

 If running locally, please fill in the local PCCS server address in `<PCCS ip addr>`.
-If running in the cloud, please modify the `PCCS server address` in the `sgx_default_qcnl.conf` file and fill in the PCCS address of the cloud and ignore the `<PCCS ip addr>` parameter.
+If running in the cloud (except for Microsoft Azure), please modify the `PCCS server address` in the `sgx_default_qcnl.conf` file and fill in the PCCS address of the cloud and ignore the `<PCCS ip addr>` parameter.
 ```shell
 ./start_container.sh ps0 <PCCS ip addr>
 cd image_classification